sophiafreiji/FYP_P54_2026/README.md

 C:\Users\User\AppData\Local\mkcert
 ```

-Locate the generated root CA certificate and:
+Locate the generated root CA certificate for mkcert and:

 - Rename it to `rootca.pem`
 - Copy it into: